 Recorded digitally at the Domovina Studio in Prague on July 13-15 and 17-20, 2003.

-Please note that the music recorded on this compact disc is in print and can be purchased directly from its publisher.
+Please note that the music recorded on this compact disc is in print.

 Click here for the complete discography of Kapralova's music.